 So Eun observed the bamboo ceiling, constructing schemes in his head on where to dash off and scream for help if the odd patter sounds lift off his ceiling.

-When he heard that no one reacted from outside his room, no one had come to comfort him, peacefully quiet as if So Eun was just dreaming it on.
+When he heard that no one reacted from outside his room, no one had come to comfort him, peacefully quiet, as if So Eun was just dreaming it on.
 Instinctively, he runs his way out of the door, even though his Mother constantly scolded him not to run around the household, So Eun twisted the door knob and went outside.

 Because of that breathtaking scenery, So Eun couldn't help to reach out his hand.
 After that, his movements came along swiftly as he let himself feel the rain for the first time.

-With no one but the moon to accompany him, the burden in his chest somehow withered out of nowhere, he pried his arms, as if welcoming the mere existence of the rain into his mediocre life.
+With no one but the moon to accompany him, the burden in his chest somehow withered out of nowhere, and he pried his arms, as if welcoming the mere existence of the rain into his mediocre life.

 So Eun never stopped thinking about everything.
 With a constant longing to discover something new each day and night, at the same time, scurrying away from the inevitable path he might encounter.
-After all, the world is too big for him, despite his mind threatening him, he still believed.
+After all, the world is too big for him; despite his mind threatening him, he still believed.

 ~~~